 Note: Custom field columns of a multi dropdown menu type cannot be sorted.

 Ranking To and From External Systems

 If you’re using the Jira connector to integrate Jira Software with Jira Align, you can manually synchronize the backlog rankings for features and stories (Jira Software epics and stories, respectively).
 This option only displays inside of feature and story backlogs, when a program and no PIs are selected.

 To push or pull rankings from Jira, make sure that you've entered a custom field on the Story and feature backlog rank custom field setting, and that the Sync story and feature ranks setting is set to a bidirectional sync.

 To update the current list view in Jira Align with the ranking from Jira Software, follow these steps:

-- Navigate to the Backlog, select a program in the Configuration bar and set the Configuration bar PI to All (symbolized by a plus sign in the Configuration bar for PI).
+- If you’re using the new navigation, navigate to the backlog for a program and ensure the Time dropdown is set to All program increments.
+If you’re using the old navigation, navigate to the backlog, select a program in the Configuration bar and set the Configuration bar PI to All (symbolized by a plus sign in the Configuration bar for PI).